-Dr. Amy Edwards Academic Senate President Amparo Martinez Classified Senate President Christopher Renbarger Vice President, Business Services Dr. Oscar Cobian Vice President, Student Success Dr. Art Sandford Vice President, Academic Affairs Dr. Keller Magenau Dean, Institutional Effectiveness Shannon Davis Articulation Officer Janet Dawald Technical Data Specialist Dr. Luis Gonzalez Dean, Library, Liberal Studies
+Dr. Amy Edwards Academic Senate President

+Amparo Medina Classified Senate President

+Christopher Renbarger Vice President, Business Services

+Dr. Oscar Cobian Vice President, Student Development

+Dr. Art Sandford Vice President, Academic Affairs, ALO

+Dr. Keller Magenau Interim Dean, Institutional Effectiveness

+Shannon Davis Articulation Officer

+Janet Dawald Technical Data Specialist

+Dr. Luis Gonzalez Dean, Library and Liberal Studies

 Laura Gentry Instructional Technologist/Designer

 Dr. Carolyn Inouye Dean, Math, Science, Health, PE, Athletics

 Joel Diaz Registrar

-Linda Faasua Financial Aid Director
+Linda Fa'asua Financial Aid Director

 Dr. Linda Kama'ila Professor of Anthropology

 Elissa Caruth Professor of English

 Kevin Corse Automotive Technology Faculty

 Gabriela Rodriguez Student Activities Specialist

-Dr. Leah Alarcon Dean of Student Services
+Leah Alarcon Dean of Student Success

 Matthew Jewett Assistant Dean, Public Safety

 Susan Lawrence Administrative Assistant, Institutional Effectiveness

 Laurie Nelson-Nusser Senior Administrative Assistant, Academic Affairs

+Matilde Sánchez Transitional Studies Department Chair

+Mr. Luis Sánchez, JD, LLM College President

-Accreditation Midterm Report - Section 5.
-Plans Arising from Self-Evaluation Process (2016)
+Accreditation Midterm Report - Section 5 Plans Arising from Self-Evaluation Process (2016)

-Standard and Plan Update Next Steps Standard I.A Mission Develop a process and a timeline for reviewing and making necessary changes to the College Mission, Vision and Values during the 2016-17 academic year.
-The Mission, Vision and Values were reviewed during the process of drafting the 2016 ISER.
-The College leadership has established a date for a campus-wide planning retreat to be held in April 2020, with the goal of making this an annual event in which the Mission, Vision and Values are reviewed and revised as needed.
+Standard and Plan Update Next Steps Assigned to: Standard I.A Mission Develop a process and a timeline for reviewing and making necessary changes to the College Mission, Vision and Values during the 2016-17 academic year.
+The Mission, Vision and Values were reviewed during the process of drafting the 2016 ISER.(5.A.01) The College leadership had established a date for a college-wide Annual Planning Retreat which was to be held in April 2020, with the goal of making this an annual event in which the Mission, Vision and Values are reviewed and revised as needed.
+The college leadership will reschedule the retreat for some time during the 2020-21 academic year.
 Include time and format for reviewing Mission, Visions, and Values at Annual Planning Retreat.
-Codify in Participatory Governance Manual.
-Standard I.A.4 Strategic Plan Complete a College Strategic Plan by June 2017.
-Strategic Plan was completed in May 2018.
-(KELLER TO BEEF UP) Strategic Plan objectives and actions will be updated annually.
+(5.A.02) Codify in Participatory Governance Manual (PGM).
+College President, Dean of Institutional Effectiveness Standard I.A.4 Strategic Plan Complete a College Strategic Plan by June 2017.
+Administrators, faculty and staff began the process of drafting the follow-up report in spring 2017.
+In fall of 2017, college accreditation team leaders conducted two all-campus forums (5.A.03) during which they presented the highlights of the draft report and engaged in collegial dialogue with attendees.
+Accreditation team leaders then guided the report through the rest of the vetting process, including at President's Cabinet, Planning and Budget Council, Student Services Leadership Team, Associated Student Government, Strategic Plan objectives and actions will be updated annually.
 Objectives at the department, program and service unit level need to be incorporated into the annual program review process for updates and revision.
-Standard I.B.
-Assuring Academic Quality and Institutional Effectiveness Complete an Educational Master Plan (EMP) by spring 2017.
-Current EMP expired in December 2019.
-The process for drafting a new EMP will begin in earnest in spring 2020, and be incorporated into the Annual Planning Retreat in April 2020.
-Include time and format for reviewing EMP at Annual Planning Retreat.
-Standard I.B
+(5.A.05) Dean of Institutional Effectiveness, Vice President of Academic Affairs, Academic Senate President, Classified Senate President